When is NAIDOC Week in 2016?

 What does NAIDOC stand for?

 NAIDOC originally stood for ‘National Aborigines and Islanders Day Observance Committee’.
 This committee was once responsible for organising national activities during NAIDOC Week and its acronym has since become the name of the week itself.
-Find out more about the origins and history of NAIDOC Week.

-What is the theme for NAIDOC Week in 2014?
+What is the history of NAIDOC Week?

-Where will the National NAIDOC Awards Ceremony be held in 2014?
+Where will the National NAIDOC Awards Ceremony be held in 2016?

 How can I get tickets to the National NAIDOC Awards Ceremony?

-Where can I get NAIDOC promotional products?
+Where can I get National NAIDOC promotional products?

-Where can I get a copy of the National NAIDOC logo?
+Where can I get a copy of the 2016 National NAIDOC logo?